Tais-A/Tais-A/README.md

 ⭒I aspire to be a great developer woman.

 ⭑Ask me about anything
-   I probably do not the answer to your questions,
+   I probably do not know the answer to your questions,
-   but I'will love to find out with your. :blush:
+   but I will love to find out with you. :blush:

 # How to reach me: